Manhattan property investment performance

 5) Market the property at the eventual sale

-1) The Sutton, Turtle Bay, Midtown East.
+The Sutton, Turtle Bay, Midtown East.
 This Toll Brothers development only required 10 percent reservation deposit.
 Represented multiple buyers at the $2 million price point.
 Location, classic style windows and luxury finishes make this a good investment.
 Close to United Nations, Citigroup Center, Blackstone, Blackrock.
-Rented to quality tenants from the beginning.
+Rented with strong cashflow from the beginning.

 Notes: